-Apply for a PIN.
-Both students and parents need a U.S. Department of Education Personal Identification Number (PIN) to serve as your electronic signature for the Free Application for Federal Student Aid, Federal Stafford Loan, Federal Plus Loan, and to access federal and websites.
+Apply for an FSA ID.
+Both students and parents need a U.S. Department of Education Federal Student Aid Identification Number (FSA ID) to serve as your electronic signature for the Free Application for Federal Student Aid, Federal Stafford Loan, Federal Plus Loan, and to access federal websites.

 Verification.
 Wilmington College will also receive an electronic version of your SAR.
 We will review this document to determine whether or not your application was selected for a process called verification.
-If selected, WC will send you an “Information Request Form” asking you to submit copies of federal tax returns and other documents needed to “verify” the information provided on the FAFSA.
+If selected, WC will send you an electronic notification to your WC email account directing you to the Financial Aid tab of your WC portal account.
+Your WC portal account will list the document you must submit to “verify” the information you provided on the FAFSA.
 For this reason, WC encourages families to create a financial aid file to retain copies of all records used to complete the FAFSA.

-Financial Aid Award.
-A financial aid award will be issued after you are accepted for admission and after verification (if selected) has been completed.
-The award will contain all aid programs for which you qualified.
-Be sure to read all material provided and accept/decline your award by the due date indicated.
+Financial Aid Offer.
+A financial aid offer will be issued via your WC portal account after you are accepted for admission and after verification (if selected) has been completed.
+The offer will contain all aid programs for which you qualified.
+Be sure to read all material provided and accept/decline your offer by the due date indicated.

-It is important not to assume that a private education is too large of an investment and middle income families do not qualify for financial aid.
-Family income is only one of the factors used in awarding financial aid.
-After receiving a financial aid award, many of our families find that a Wilmington College education is affordable.
+It is important not to assume that a private education is too large of an investment and middle-income income families do not qualify for financial aid.
+Family income is only one of the factors used in offering financial aid.
+After receiving a financial aid offer, many of our families find that a Wilmington College education is affordable.